edcarp/shell-genomics-eddie/_episodes/03-working-with-files.md

 ~~~
 {: .output}

+> ## Eddie specific - ACLs
+>
+> The Eddie filesystem actually uses a different form of permissions known as NFS version 4 Access Control Lists (ACLs), which
+> are beyond the scope of this course.
+However, it is important to know that the `chmod` command can break file system
+> permissions.
+General recommendations are:
+> 1. You can use `chmod` on files in your home directory
+> 2. You should probably not use `chmod` in group spaces (directories that start with `/exports/cmvm/eddie/` and variants for
+> the other Colleges).
+This will result in other members of your research group **not** being able to read your files.
+> 3. Never use `chmod`'s recursive option `-R` as this can result in broken permissions on a large number of files.
+{: .callout}

 ### Removing

 To prove to ourselves that you no longer have the ability to modify this file, try deleting it with the `rm` command.